BumpingPosted in : How do I handle it NI on 15 August 2011

 Ciara Fulton, writes:

 The question of bumping is closely allied to question of whether or not the company has identified the correct selection pool.
 This question becomes complicated when employees are multi-skilled and or, in practice, do different types of work or can be required to do different types of work under their contracts of employment.
-In such cases employees can object to being made redundant if they can point to other employees within the
+In such cases employees can object to being made redundant if they can point to other employees within the organisation with whom their skills are interchangeable.

 Already a subscriber?